yehorbolt/yehorbolt_sql_parser/Readme.md

 ## Supported SQL Types
 The parser supports three SQL types: INT, TEXT, and BOOL.
 You can extend the SqlType enum in the code to add more supported types if needed.

-## Error Handling
-The parser does not handle errors related to invalid SQL syntax.
-You can enhance error handling by extending the code to handle specific error cases and provide meaningful error messages to the users.

-Feel free to customize and extend the parser to fit your specific use case or add more SQL features.